George Washington Academy: Students

 The student body counts approximately 900 students today, from K2 (2 year-olds) to 12th Grade.
 There are 40 nationalities on campus – roughly 75% Moroccan, 25% American and other expat students.

 GWA diploma and University Access

 An American High School diploma is awarded to graduates upon completion of all required courses.
 To date, there have been over 350 student graduates who have been accepted into almost 150 universities in the United States, Europe, Asia, and Africa.

-GWA traditionally has been an AP school, and in 2018 became an IB Candidate School for the International Baccalaureate Diploma Programme.
-Advanced Placement courses (AP) are college level credits transferable to 18,000 universities worldwide.
-The AP Program offers specific courses and exams on a course-by-course basis.
+GWA traditionally has been an AP school, but in 2019 became an IB World School for the International Baccalaureate Diploma Programme.

 Staff

 GWA has over 200 staff, mainly Americans and Moroccans with other expat staff coming from countries in North and South America, Europe, Asia, and Africa.
 A majority of administrative and instructional staff are from North America.
 Teachers conduct instruction solely in their native tongue.
 The academic administration includes a Head of School who oversees all academic functions of the school as well as two Principals.
 The Lower School Principal leads the Early Childhood Education program (K2 through K5) and the Elementary School program (1st through 5th grades).
 The Upper School Principal leads the Middle School program (6th through 8th grades) and the High School program (9th through 12th grades).
 Over twenty faculty members directly assist students in roles such as: Guidance Counselor, Library staff, Learning Specialist and Teacher Assistant.